 5. Don’t Overcook

-Thinly sliced beef only needs to be briefly seared on a hot pan before it’s browned and cooked through.
+Thinly sliced beef only needs to be briefly seared on a hot pan before it’s browned and cooked through, about a few minutes.
 Once the beef is browned on all sides, it is done and can be removed from the pan.

 Don’t overcook the beef, or it will become tough.